szhang963/HighEffiNNI/README.md

 # HighPerfNNI

-This repository is a high-performance training framework with NNI for PyTorch.
+This repository is a high-efficiency training framework with NNI for PyTorch.

 ## Requirements